-We love duvets and know that there are so many advantages to using a duvet and duvet cover over a comforter.
+We love duvets and know that there are many advantages to using a duvet and duvet cover together over a comforter.

-Duvets are protected with a cover so they do not need to be washed as often as comforters, which helps to prolong their life.
+Duvets are protected by a cover and do not need to be washed as often as comforters, which helps to prolong their life.
 How long can they last?
-A good quality down duvet (that has been properly cared for) can last up to 15 or 20 years!
+A good quality down duvet (that has been properly cared for) can last up to 15-20 years!

 Duvets are also easily customizable with various covers allowing you to easily change up the look of your bedroom - duvet covers also take up less space in the linen closet and are easier to clean than a comforter.